About Phoebe

 Phoebe is a software for the ab-initio prediction of transport properties, such as electron-phonon limited conductivity and phonon thermal conductivity.

-Currently, we support integration with the ab-initio software suite Quantum ESPRESSO for electron-phonon properties and anharmonic force constants through ShengBTE.
-Phoebe also accepts anharmonic force constants from Phono3py, which interfaces with most mainstream DFT packages.
-Support for more coming soon.
+Currently, we support integration with the ab-initio software suite Quantum ESPRESSO for electron-phonon properties and anharmonic force constants through ShengBTE and Phono3py.

 For more information, or to cite Phoebe, please refer to: